It's HERE: The HerFamily ULTIMATE Summer 2021 Family Bucket List

-With school holidays kicking off this week and the temperatures rising again, I think it is safe to say summer has arrived.
+With school holidays kicking off next week and the temperatures rising, I think it is safe to say summer has arrived.

-And although 2020 is a drastically different year than any years past, this summer can still be your best season; the season where you and your family spend time together, and make the most of every day from the first day of summer holidays (no more homeschooling – yay!) until the day school return in September.
+And although 2021 is also drastically different than normal, this summer can still be your best season; the season where you and your family spend time together, and make the most of every day from the first day of summer holidays until the day school return in September.

 Because while this summer is vastly different, I am sure we are all in the same boat, just trying to make this summer one to remember too?
 One our children will think of with rose-tinted hues in years to come.
 That is what parenting is all about, no?